SRDewan/Brick-Breaker/README.md

     * ">>>" - Fast Ball: Ball speed increases
     * "XXX" - Thru Ball: Ball can break any brick(even unbreakable) in 1 shot
     * "|_|" - Paddle Grab: Ball sticks to paddles when collides with paddle.
+    * "^_^" - Paddle Shoot: Paddle periodically shoots a pair of bullets with strength of a normal ball(no special effects such as "Thru Ball").
+    * "\<O\>" - Fire Ball: Ball that produces exploding effect on any brick it touches, i.e, all neighboring bricks are also destroyed.
 7. The above powerups can be active simultaneously in any combination as well.
 8. Each powerup lasts for about 15 seconds.
-9. The game ends when player breakes all the breakable bricks or loses all lives.
+9. The game ends when player breakes all the breakable bricks in all the levels or loses all lives.
-10. The lesser the time taken, the higher the final score will be!
+10. The lesser the time taken per level, the higher the final score will be!
+11. Bricks begin to move down everytime ball collides with paddle after a certain time limit is reached.
+12. UFO in boss level drops bombs periodically.
+When a bomb collides with the paddle, the player loses 1 life.